 Having the accessories for your cat's litter box will make life so much easier.
 Putting a litter mat under the litter box or around it can help catch the litter on your cats paws before they track litter on the floor.
 Getting a privacy hood for your cat (if you have a cat who doesn't mind enclosed litter boxes) can limit the range of litter kicked around.

 A cat litter mat underneath your box is pretty much a must for trapping litter that gets scratched out or sticks to your cat's paws.
 Some are cute, like this Frisco paw-shaped cat litter mat, while some are functional, like this large IPrimio litter box mat that's easily washable.
-And a good dust buster or handheld vacuum, like the Bissell Pet Hair Eraser from Chewy, stored near the kitty litter, will help you clear out any spilled litter before it spreads too far.
+And a good dust buster or handheld vacuum, like the Bissell Pet Hair Eraser, stored near the kitty litter, will help you clear out any spilled litter before it spreads too far.
 Bonus!
 It also picks up pet hair.

 Clean the litter box area